 “No, I suppose not."
 For a moment, conversation paused and Albus shifted awkward, aware the adults were remembering the other man who should have been celebrating with them, the man who'd never had the opportunity to age beyond twenty.
 It was Charlie who broke the silence.
 "Anyway, where are all my favourite nieces and nephews?" he asked.
 "I’ve got something here for you.”

 All the children gathered around him, Lily and Hugo pushing to the front.
 He handed each a chocolate egg, which morphed suddenly into a chocolate dragon and then back again.

 “No eating them now, mind,” Grandma Weasley called.
 “You’ll spoil your lunch.”

 “That’s just what Mum told us this morning,” Albus explained to Rose.

-Fred glanced around hopefully.
+Six year old Fred seemed oblivious to the undercurrents.
 “Grandma, can I have an Easter egg?”